m-kowalewski/django-wordle/README.md

 # django wordle
- This is application for noting wordle stats with your friends.
+ This is application for creating wordle results and sharing with your friends.